romanov-rizvan/immundb_test_assignment/readme.md

 error message
 ## /tests/
 The "tests" directory contains 2 positive and 1 negative tests.\
-These tests have precondition that create collection from json schema: src/schemas/collection_schema.json.\
+These tests have precondition that check that collection is not exist and delete it otherwise. \
+Then create collection from json schema: src/schemas/collection_schema.json.\
 Check that response code is equal to 200, otherwise drop assertion with error message. \
 This collection named "Transaction" and have specified fields:
 ```
 account_number(unique), account_name, iban, address, amount, type (sending, receiving).
 ```
 After the tests are completed, the Transaction collection is deleted.\
-Check that response code is equal to 200, otherwise drop assertion with error message
+Check that response code is equal to 200, otherwise drop assertion with error message.
+Check that collection not exist.
 ### test_0_positive::test_put_transaction
 This test send the document with one transaction into empty collection with random values (used faker lib):
 ```